-The main body responsible for disseminating information is the National Youth Service.
+The main body responsible for disseminating information is the National Youth Service (Service National de la Jeunesse).
 It is in charge of supporting networks of volunteering organisations, assisting with young volunteers and promoting volunteering opportunities.

-The Youth Information Centre is another important information provider to young people.
+The Youth Information Centre (Jugendinfo) is another important information provider to young people.
 Even though it is not a specific contact point for voluntary services, the staff provides young people with information about volunteering opportunities in Luxembourg and abroad.
 On the local level, the youth centres are in charge of disseminating information about volunteering opportunities.